 Wrapper class for an Http (Hypertext transfer protocol) session.

 Class to read a mailbox using the IMAP protocol.

 Class for establishing dial up connections

 Create an object to refer to the Windows clipboard, which allows the sharing of text and bitmaps between different applications.
-Unlike DDE, the data transfer is almost always user-initiated, such as when the user of an application selects the Paste menu command.

 Base class for CPop, CSmtp and CNNTP classes.